Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Data Augmentation Banks

 \section{Data Augmentation Banks}

 In the embedding stage, we apply data augmentation to the patch embeddings.
 We utilize a bank of data augmentation techniques to enhance the model's robustness and generalization.
 During the forward pass in training, each patch will pick one augmentation from available augmentation options with equal probability.
-The data augmentation techniques include masking, jittering, scaling, and can be further expanded to more choices.
+The data augmentation methods include temporal flipping, channel shuffling, temporal masking, frequency masking, jittering, and dropout, and can be further expanded to more choices.
 We provide a detailed description of each technique below.